SELab-2/UGent-3/README.md

 ## Introduction
 Project peristerónas was created to aid both students and teacher for achieving a clear overview for deadlines and projects that need to be submitted.

+There's a separate functionality depending on if you're logged in as a teacher or as a student.
+For student the main functionality is to have a user-friendly interface to submit projects and check the correctness of their submissions.

+When a teacher is logged in he can get an overview of the projects he assigned and check how many students already handed in a correct solution for example.
+It's also possible the edit the project and to grade projectsb in peristerónas' interface.
 ## Usage
 ### Frontend
 For the developper instructions of the frontend please refer to the [frontend readme](frontend/README.md)